CENG502-Projects/CENG502-Spring2022/Project_Akgul-Celtik/Readme.md

 As mentioned, joints of the history frames and current frame are used as the nodes of the GNN.
 Three kinds of cues are used for each joint:

-* Visiual feature ($v_k$): The visiual features from the backbone CNN of the single-frame pose estimator
+* Visual feature ($v_k$): The visual features from the backbone CNN of the single-frame pose estimator
 * Joint encoding ($c_k$): The encoding of its joint type with a learnable lookup table
 * Position feature ($p_k$): 2D position and confidence score from pose estimator